web-native/docs/chtml/v060/specs/html-transport/README.md

 ```

 #### Inheritance and Fallbacks
-Since properties are implicitly inherited by subnamespaces, it is safe to query a non-existent subnamespace.
+Since properties are implicitly inherited down a subnamespace path, it would be safe to query a descendant namespace this is really yet to exist.
 The query would fallback to the closest implemented namespace up the hierarchy.
 In other words, a non-existent subnamespace also implicitly inherits from the closest implemented supernamespace.

-Right below, we're importing a component that is assumed to be an animated edition of an *alert* component.
+Right below, we're importing a component that is assumed to be built off an *alert* component.
 But since we're yet to actually implement this subnamespace, the query will be falling back to the standard alert component.

 ```html
 <html-import namespace="html/alert/success/animated"></html-import>